 5. The purchaser will be asked to come forward at the end of the sale to sign the contract and pay a cheque for 10% of the purchase price.

-6. The purchaser will also pay the auctioneer’s fee of £150 plus VAT and produce two forms of identification.
+6. The purchaser will also pay the auctioneer’s a Buyers Premium and produce two forms of identification.

 7. Completion of the sale normally takes place 28 days after the auction or sooner by arrangement.